apache/tvm/docs/how_to/contribute.md

 # Contribute to TVM

-TVM has been developed and used by a group of active community members.
+TVM has been developed by community members.
 Everyone is more than welcome to contribute.
 It is a way to make the project better and more accessible to more users.

+- Please add your name to [CONTRIBUTORS.md](../../CONTRIBUTORS.md)
 - Please update [NEWS.md](../../NEWS.md) to add note on your changes to the API or added a new document.

 ## Guidelines